GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 4. Open the generated `product.json` file and see if any format issues stands out?
    ![alt text](images/rag_load_data_image-1.png)

-5. Use the `Differ` feature in Visual Studio Code to compare `product.json` and `product-original.json` (the ideal format) for any discrepancies.
-The `price` field is a string rather than float.
+5. It seems `price` field is a string rather than float.
+The datatype is important, Lets correct it.

 6. To convert the price tag to a float in the JSON file, modify the code as follows: